The Focke-Wulf FW 190 A8/R2 (R8?) “Sturmbock” ("Storm" assault ram)

 A8 - A8/R2 comparisons.
 Note that the A8 version ("blue 13" at the left) shown here belonged to the Stab JG 300, and was flown by ace Oberst Walter Dahl, nicknamed "RammDahl".
-This A8 was reconverted from a Sturmbock, still wearing IV/JG3 insignia, and rusty screw marks of the fuselage old armor plates fixations.
+This A8 was reconverted from a Sturmbock and wears Dahl's personal insignia, and rusty screw marks of the fuselage old armor plates fixations.

 The 4 first points gave a weight increase of approximatively 200 kg, which caused a loss of the FW 190 speed and manoeuvrability, thus an increase of vulnerability to allied fighters.